bscommunity/.github/profile/README.md

 - Found a bug?
 Open an [issue](https://github.com/bscommunity/bscm/issues)
 - Have a feature idea?
 Suggest or submit a PR
 - Still no logo!
 If you’re into design, we’d love to see your take on one.

+> [!IMPORTANT]
+> **Disclaimer:** bscm is an **unofficial**, **fan-made** project.
+We are **not** affiliated, associated, authorized, endorsed by, or in any way officially connected with Beatstar, Space Ape Games, or any of their subsidiaries or partners.
+> All trademarks and copyrights related to Beatstar remain the property of their respective owners.
+> This is purely a community-driven initiative to enhance the player experience.